json-schema-org/community/INFRASTRUCTURE.md

 ## Why?

-It's part of the required tasks to be completed by the OpenJS Foundation, forming an item of the [onboarding checklist](https://github.com/openjs-foundation/cross-project-council/blob/main/PROJECT_PROGRESSION.md#onboarding-checklist).
+Originally as part of onboarding to the OpenJS Foundation, but now because we recognise it is open, transparant, and helpful.
 It's also probably good practice.

-This enables members of the JSON Schema team, and the OpenJS Foundation, to have oversight and management of such infrastructure should it be required.
+This enables members of the JSON Schema team to have oversight and management of such infrastructure should it be required.

 ## Who?